 Hello my dear smoothie lovers! 🙋🏻

-This is my second aronia berry (a.k.a. black chokeberry) smoothie recipe and I think you will love this one as much as the one with cranberries 🙂 This particular smoothie does not quite have the same anti-inflammatory effect as my Anti-Inflammatory Smoothie with Cranberry and Aronia Berry but it is less sour and less bitter: the added apple and banana takes care of that.
+This is my second aronia berry (a.k.a. black chokeberry) smoothie recipe and I think you will love this one as much as the one with cranberries 😁 This particular smoothie does not quite have the same anti-inflammatory effect as my Anti-Inflammatory Smoothie with Cranberry and Aronia Berry but it is less sour: the added apple and banana takes care of that.

 Aronia berries are excellent in so many ways.
 Most importantly, their nutritional values are amazing.
-Aronia berries contain high levels of polyphenols and anthocyanins, which are antioxidants that fight free radical damage in the body.
-Aronia berries contain even more antioxidants than bilberries/blueberries and raspberries, both of which are known for being very rich in antioxidants.
+Chokeberries contain high levels of polyphenols and anthocyanins, which are antioxidants that fight free radical damage in the body.
+Aronia berries contain even more antioxidants than bilberries/blueberries and raspberries, both of which are known for being very rich in these elements.

-The taste of a raw aronia berry is not bad, but it is very tart and will make your mouth pucker.
+The taste of a raw chokeberries is not bad, but it is quite tart and will make your mouth pucker if you eat them right from the bush.
 For this reason, aronia berries are great in smoothies where you can easily combine them with other berries and fruits that then lessen this effect.
 In my case, the added banana and apples help cancel out the mouth-puckering effect of the aronia berry.

 I hope you will enjoy this recipe! ☺️